 When we travel from south to north of Beaujolais, we arrive first at the Brouilly appellation, at the foot of the Mont Brouilly, located in the heart of the region.
 Heading north, we reach Fleurie, then the appellation Moulin-à-Vent.
 In the far north is situated the village of Saint-Amour.

 All the soils are composed of various granites bringing different nuances to Gamay depending on the climate.
 The nobility and the great variety of terroirs give Gamay its most beautiful expressions which can flourish over time.
-The aromas of fresh fruit will gain in maturity and complexity from 3 to 5 years to last until 10 or 15 years, or even more…
+The aromas of fresh fruit will gain in maturity and complexity from 3 to 5 years to last until 10 or 20 years, or even more… As the wines age, they become more like their Burgundian cousins, hence the saying "old Gamay on granite pinotent".

 Our crus Brouilly, Fleurie, Moulin-à-Vent, Saint-Amour represent 20 hectares of vines.